Vogel State Park in Blairsville, Georgia

 10 Georgia State Parks for Fall Color

 Rich reds, vibrant oranges and golden yellows make autumn color in Georgia beautiful.
 This fall, be sure to visit Georgia's top 10 state parks for leaf watching.
-For quieter getaways, visitors can explore parks further south, which can offer pretty autumn color, as well.
+For quieter getaways, visitors can explore more hidden gems, which offer pretty autumn color, as well.

 One of Georgia’s most beautiful parks, Cloudland Canyon offers easy-to-reach rim overlooks and challenging hiking trails.
 A favorite hike takes you down a long, steep staircase to the bottom of the canyon, where you'll find two waterfalls.
 (Remember, you have to hike back up, but it’s worth it.)
 The 5-mile West Rim Loop is moderately difficult and offers great views of the canyon.
 “Glamping” yurts are located off this trail.

-Georgia’s smallest state park sits on the shore of a gorgeous deep-green lake.
+Georgia’s smallest state park sits on the shore of gorgeous deep-green Lake Burton in Clarkesville.
 At Moccasin Creek State Park, guests can choose from the 2-mile Hemlock Falls Trail or 1-mile Non-Game Trail with a wildlife observation tower.
 Hwy.
 197 is a particularly pretty road, passing Mark of the Potter and other popular attractions.

 Tallulah Gorge is one of the most spectacular canyons in the Southeast, and you can choose from easy or difficult trails.
 Hike along the rim to several overlooks with waterfall views, or get a permit from the park office to trek all the way to the bottom.
 During November, you can watch expert kayakers as they enjoy the bi-annual “whitewater releases.”
 Be sure to see the park’s film because it includes heart-racing footage of kayakers and news clips from Wallenda’s famous tightrope walk across the gorge.

-Avoid Oktoberfest crowds in Helen by hiking a pretty 3-mile trail that leads from Unicoi State Park into town.
+Hike a pretty 3-mile trail that leads from Unicoi State Park into downtown Helen.
 You can enjoy lunch and window shopping before hiking back to the trailhead.
 Mountain bikers can zip past fall color on the park’s challenging 7.5-mile bike loop.
 If you’re up for a steep hike, take the 4.8-mile Smith Creek Trail up to Anna Ruby Falls.
 (To avoid having to hike back, leave a second car at the falls.)